Angelmaryann/My-First-Data-Analysis-Repository-/README.md

 -----
 # Data Sourcing

 **Excel** is the tool used for this project.
-Data was obtained from https://aka.ms/30DLCOVID19GitHubData</li>
+Data was obtained from https://aka.ms/30DLCOVID19GitHubData

 Dataset were loaded and cleaned on Excel.
-Research Questions were formualted</li>
+Research Questions were formualted.

 -----
 # Data Cleaning